Bangaram Island

 The Bangaram Island is also surrounded by three islets with a total area of 0.089 km2, and they are positioned on the eastern fringe of the Bangaram Island Reef.

-Near by Places in Lakshadweep
+Best Places to Visit in Lakshadweep